We Aren’t Just Pool Builders… We’re Master Craftsmen

 California Pools & Landscape enjoys a solid reputation for our unique construction practices and providing cutting-edge technology and constant customer communication.
 We believe in building the “best value” into every project.

-After our project manager completes the design of your custom backyard living area with you, the plan is prepared for construction.
+After our designer completes the design of your custom backyard living area with you, the plan is prepared for construction.
 The CAD construction plans are created, and any special engineering is generated.
-Our processing department, construction team and project manager review these plans together and then apply for permits.
+Our processing department, construction team and designer review these plans together and then apply for permits.
 The project is then painted on the ground followed by a site visit from your construction superintendent.
 This is his first of many quality control inspections.

 The next phase of the process begins with the excavation of the pool, spa and any sunken bar areas.
 We construct our pools with vertically excavated walls, create slight radius at the transition to the floor and flat floors.
 This type of construction requires more steel and concrete but our customers find a larger, more usable pool.
 This method of building also allows us to provide the best warranty in the pool industry.
 We can warranty your shell for as long as you own your home and this warranty can be transferred to a new owner.
 What really makes this building practice even more special is it also allows us to warranty the pool against rust “migration or bleed through” from the steel in the shell to the surface of the pool.
 I would ask this of any pool company you are considering constructing your pool.